Kids Obstacle Course | How to create a backyard of fun for your kids!

 What is a kid’s obstacle course?

-A kid’s obstacle course needn’t be complicated.
+A obstacle course for kids needn’t be complicated.
 All you need is some household items and a bit of yard space.
 Get your children moving by providing parts of the course that are challenging and also works different parts of their body and its skills!
 Things like crawling, hopping, running, balancing and jumping will all work their bodies and leave them feeling pumped!

-Items required for a good obstacle course?
+Items required for a good obstacle course for kids?

 Here’s some items you can gather up from home to build a fantastic obstacle course.